maryanneramil19/WD-SW3/readme.md

 Guiding Question:
-- What is the project
+- What is the project This represents my Seatwork 3 in Web Design
-- Whats the purpose
+- Whats the purpose: To enhance and practice more in Web Designing
-- What are key components
+- What are key components: This project shows how can I create a  static and animated headers and footers, respectively.
-- What technology used and how it is used
+- What technology used and how it is used: Using purely HTML and external CSS in making this webpage.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
-- Parallax transition
-- Transactional
+Header and Footer Animation
+-Hover

 ### Technology
 <!-- TODO: List of Technology Used -->